atelierspierrot/assets-manager/README.md

 This directory will be created if it doesn't exist and must be unique (its value must be a string).
 This value is finally concatenated to the `assets-dir` to build the relative final directory path of your dependencies assets.

-Example:

-For instance, if your `assets-dir` is set to "www" and your `assets-vendor-dir` is set to "assets_vendor", the final place of your dependencies assets will be "www/assets_vendor/" related to your project root directory.

 ### `document-root`: string (root only)